 Heavy taxes more than double the price of a typical bottle of spirits.
 That encourages the production of dangerous bootleg alcohol

 The state of Mississippi requires people to be at least 21 years old to sell or serve any alcohol.
 Period.
-It’s very consistent.
+Also very consistent.

 Check out Mississippi Alcohol Laws.